figtools/figgy.docs/docs/whats-figgy.md

 Figgy is a management framework for configurations stored in AWS ParameterStore.
 It helps your teams safely manage the SSM keyspace, preventing misconfigured deployments and supporting least-privilege access.
-Figgy natively works with multiple AWS accounts and maintains a global audit log, giving operators the ability to do global point-in-time restorations for any configuration or hierarchy of configurations.
+Figgy natively works with multiple AWS accounts and maintains a global audit log, giving operators the ability to perform global point-in-time restorations for any configuration or hierarchy of configurations.

 Figgy is layered on AWS ParameterStore and leverages native AWS constructs such as AWS IAM, KMS, DynamoDB, and